East St. Louis, Illinois: History

 Native Americans had long inhabited both sides of the Mississippi River.
 The Mississippian culture rulers organized thousands of workers to construct complex earthwork mounds at what later became St. Louis and East St. Louis.
-The center of this culture was the urban complex of Cahokia, located to the south of present-day East St. Louis within Collinsville, Illinois.
+The center of this culture was the urban complex of Cahokia, located to the northeast of present-day East St. Louis within Collinsville, Illinois.
 Before the Civil War, settlers reported up to 50 mounds in the area that became East St. Louis, but most were lost to 19th-century development and later roadbuilding.

 East St. Louis lies within the fertile American Bottom area of the present day Metro East area of St. Louis, Missouri.
 This name was given after the United States acquired the Louisiana Purchase in 1803, and more European Americans began to settle in the area.
 The village was first named "Illinoistown".

 East St. Louis was founded in 1797 by Captain James Piggott, a Revolutionary War veteran.
 In that year Piggott began operating a ferry service across the Mississippi River, connecting Illinoistown with St. Louis, which had been founded by ethnic French families.
 When Piggott died in 1799, his widow sold the ferry business, moved to St. Louis County and remarried.
 One of the Piggotts' great-great-granddaughters became known as actress Virginia Mayo (Virginia Clara Jones).

 The municipality called East St. Louis was established on April 1, 1861.
 Illinoistown residents voted on a new name that day, and 183 voted to rename the town East St. Louis.
 Though it started as a small town, East St. Louis soon grew to a larger city, influenced by the growing economy of St. Louis, which in 1870 was the fourth-largest city in the United States.